-• Liquidity: any non-cash collateral received should be highly liquid and traded on a regulated market or multilateral trading facility at transparent prices so that it can be sold quickly at a price close to the pre-sale valuation.
+• Liquidity: any guarantee received other than cash should be highly liquid and traded on a regulated market or multilateral trading facility with transparent pricing so that it can be sold quickly at a price that is close to pre-sale valuation.
 The financial guarantees received should also comply with the provisions of Article 56 of Directive 2009/65/EC.